JPMorgan Chase & Co. Has $2.80 Million Stock Position in EZCORP, Inc. (NASDAQ:EZPW)

-JPMorgan Chase & Co. raised its position in EZCORP, Inc. (NASDAQ:EZPW) by 50.5% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 584,529 shares of the credit services provider’s stock after buying an additional 196,134 shares during the period.
-JPMorgan Chase & Co. owned 1.05% of EZCORP worth $2,800,000 as of its most recent SEC filing.
+JPMorgan Chase & Co. raised its position in shares of EZCORP, Inc. (NASDAQ:EZPW) by 50.5% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 584,529 shares of the credit services provider’s stock after acquiring an additional 196,134 shares during the period.
+JPMorgan Chase & Co. owned approximately 1.05% of EZCORP worth $2,800,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of EZPW.
-Vantage Consulting Group Inc acquired a new position in shares of EZCORP in the 4th quarter worth approximately $27,000.
-ProShare Advisors LLC acquired a new position in shares of EZCORP during the 4th quarter worth about $56,000.
-Jane Street Group LLC acquired a new stake in EZCORP in the 4th quarter valued at about $60,000.
-AQR Capital Management LLC bought a new position in EZCORP during the third quarter worth about $80,000.
-Finally, Assenagon Asset Management S.A. bought a new position in EZCORP during the fourth quarter worth about $122,000.
-86.20% of the stock is owned by institutional investors.
+Several other institutional investors have also recently bought and sold shares of EZPW.
+First Trust Advisors LP boosted its stake in EZCORP by 2.1% in the 1st quarter.
+First Trust Advisors LP now owns 95,656 shares of the credit services provider’s stock valued at $892,000 after purchasing an additional 1,936 shares during the period.
+The Manufacturers Life Insurance Company boosted its stake in EZCORP by 7.6% in the 4th quarter.
+The Manufacturers Life Insurance Company now owns 32,489 shares of the credit services provider’s stock valued at $156,000 after purchasing an additional 2,287 shares during the period.
+Wells Fargo & Company MN boosted its stake in EZCORP by 1.8% in the 4th quarter.
+Wells Fargo & Company MN now owns 132,747 shares of the credit services provider’s stock valued at $637,000 after purchasing an additional 2,335 shares during the period.
+Exchange Traded Concepts LLC boosted its stake in EZCORP by 4.8% in the 4th quarter.
+Exchange Traded Concepts LLC now owns 60,578 shares of the credit services provider’s stock valued at $290,000 after purchasing an additional 2,772 shares during the period.
+Finally, Vantage Consulting Group Inc bought a new stake in EZCORP in the 4th quarter valued at $27,000.
+86.20% of the stock is currently owned by institutional investors.

-Separately, Zacks Investment Research downgraded EZCORP from a “hold” rating to a “sell” rating in a research note on Wednesday, April 14th.
+Separately, Zacks Investment Research downgraded EZCORP from a “hold” rating to a “sell” rating in a research report on Wednesday, April 14th.

 EZCORP, Inc provides pawn loans in the United States and Latin America.
 The company offers pawn loans, which are non-recourse loans collateralized by tangible personal property, including jewelry, consumer electronics, tools, sporting goods, and musical instruments; and sells merchandise, such as collateral forfeited from pawn lending operations and used merchandise purchased from customers.